Island TIME-LINES to quantify biodiversity change

 One of the most exciting and important research questions in ecology and palaeoecology is how fast, where, and why biodiversity is changing.
 Heated debate on the topic within the scientific community reflects observations of apparently heterogeneous rates of change across the world.

-Research Gaps
+Research Focus

 Biodiversity responses to different types of drivers of change remain underexplored.
 To study these phenomena over the necessary span of years (often centuries to millennia), patterns and processes must be inferred from fossil records.

-Geographical Complexity
+Geographical Attributes

 There is also evidence that geographical attributes may mediate biodiversity responses to drivers of change, creating further complexity.
-That biodiversity change is spatially structured is the main hypothesis of TIME-LINES.
+That biodiversity change is spatially structured is the main hypothesis of TIME-LINES, which will examine ~5000 years of plant biodiversity change and the drivers of that change using a range of high-quality palaeoecological records derived from sedimentary sequences from islands worldwide.

 Methodology